scaling engineering teams

 Specifically, there’s a temptation for fast-growing companies to build their engineering team as quickly as possible, without taking into account steps that are critical to the success of the process.
 Risks that are associated with rapid growth include—but aren’t limited to—diminishing impact per engineer over time, creating silos, and limiting your ability to change how you work quickly, to respond to changing customer needs.

-Many times, the process of scaling the team proves to be what makes or unmakes a software engineering startup.
+Scaling your engineering teams proves to be what makes or unmakes a software engineering startup.
 This is due, in part, to factors such as:

 Let’s take a closer look at how you can address each of these challenges and more, and how Waydev can help you visualize and track progress along the way, so you can hit all your scaling engineering goals.

-Hiring (the right) new people
+Hiring (the right) New People

 Problem: Software engineering is a highly competitive industry, with more and more available positions and fewer relevant applicants.